UW-POLS501/2018/content/_index.md

 ### Computational Tools

+Students should have a laptop that they can bring to both class and lab as we will integrate computing with learning data analysis and statistics throughout the course.

 This course will use [R](https://www.r-project.org/), which is a free and open-source programming language primarily used for statistics and data analysis.
 We will also use [RStudio](https://www.rstudio.com/), which is an easy-to-use interface to R.
 Instructions to install or upgrade R are [here](install.html).

-Students should have a laptop that they can bring to both class and lab as we will integrate computing with learning data analysis and statistics throughout the course.
+This course will also use [git](https://git-scm.com/) (through RStudio) for version control, which is like "track changes" for a directory of file, in reproducible research.
+Homework assignments will be distributed and submitted via [GitHub](https://github.com/), which is website that hosts git repositories.
+If that did not make sense, don't worry; we'll cover it in the course.

 Students will have access to [DataCamp classroom](https://www.datacamp.com/groups/education).
 You can use this for additional practice.

 ### Books